 Watch How MicroLouvre™ Works

-MicroLouvre™ is a fine architectural mesh, woven from commercial bronze wire, with a formed louvre only two times thicker than a human hair.
-This mesh is then transformed into our unique Solar Screens, which shades 100% of all direct sun above 40° and blocks up to 91% of the heat, reduces temperatures, eliminates glare and drastically increases Energy Savings, whilst maintaining almost perfect ventilation and outward visibility.
+MicroLouvre™ is a fine architectural fabric, woven from commercial bronze wire, with a formed louvre only two times thicker than a human hair.
+This fabric is then transformed into our unique Solar Screens, which shades 100% of all direct sun above 40° and blocks up to 91% of the heat, reduces temperatures, eliminates glare and drastically increases Energy Savings, whilst maintaining almost perfect ventilation and outward visibility.
 MicroLouvre™ is the perfect solution to combat the Greenhouse Effect.

-There are up to 700 micro louvres, each only 0.3mm thick x 1.2mm wide, in every metre of mesh, normally coated in protective black polyester for a durable, light absorbing finish, almost eliminating re-reflected sun and light.
+There are up to 700 micro louvres, each only 0.3mm thick x 1.2mm wide, in every metre of fabric, normally coated in protective black polyester for a durable, light absorbing finish, almost eliminating re-reflected sun and light.
 However, MicroLouvre™ is available in a wide range of colours to suit any application.

 Why is it Black?